 Regular assessments are a core part of the care planning process for looked after children.
-It is also essential that an up-to-date assessment informs any decision-making and trajectory planning for a child to return home.
-Return home from care will be perceived as a positive option as long as the return home step is assessed as safe and where, for older young people, the risk associated with a return home is outweighed by the risk associated with placement in care.
-These principles are:
+It is also essential that an up-to-date assessment informs any decision-making and trajectory planning for a

-- The nature and level of the harm that triggered entry to care is fully understood in the present; - The nature of any change, since entry to care, in family or extended family composition and functioning is understood in relation to past harm; - The child's level of resilience and ability to self-protect is understood in relation to the past harm; - The nature and level of any future danger is understood; - The proven willingness, ability, and motivation to make and sustain changed behaviour in parents and family networks is understood;
+- The nature and level of the harm that triggered entry to care is fully understood in the present. - The nature of any change, since entry to care, in family or extended family composition and functioning is understood in relation to past harm. - The child's level of resilience and ability to self-protect is understood in relation to the past harm.

-- The proven willingness to engage honestly with protective and supportive services on the part of the parents in the future is understood; - A plan has been developed that includes the views of the child, parent(s) and other significant adults, and has been shared with the family, the child, and key professional networks; - Birth parent(s) agree in writing to support the planned contact arrangements between the child and protective adults and professionals outside the family; - The child has a safety plan and/ or support plan specific to them.
+- The nature and level of any future danger is understood. - The proven willingness, ability, and motivation to make and sustain changed behaviour in parents and family networks is understood. - The proven willingness to engage honestly with protective and supportive services on the part of the parents in the future is understood. - A plan has been developed that includes the views of the child, parent(s) and other significant adults, and has been shared with the family, the child, and key professional networks. - Birth parent(s) agree in writing to support the planned contact arrangements between the child and protective adults and professionals outside the family. - The child has a safety plan and/ or support plan specific to them.